unam3/trial-bot-vk/README.md

 ```

-## Constraints
+## Known limitations

-It's assumed that bot will be used only in one private chat.
+Only messages that was received when bot is up and running will be processed.

-Only latest text message will be processed.
+Keyboard in the answer to `/repeat` command will be accessible to all chat participants and will be applied to settings of the first one who use it.